When to replace thermostat

 How do I know if my thermostat needs to be replaced?

-Signs your thermostat may need replacement include inaccurate temperature readings, difficulty programming, frequent temperature swings, or if your HVAC system is not responding properly to the thermostat.
+Signs your thermostat needs replacement include inaccurate temperature readings, difficulty programming, and HVAC system not responding properly.

 Can I replace a thermostat myself?